iron-io/functions/README.md

 This will download a shell script and execute it.
 If the script asks for a password, that is because it invokes sudo.

+Once installed close and re-open the terminal so the installed command `fn` is in your path.

 ### Write a Function

 Functions are small, bite sized bits of code that do one simple thing.
 Forget about monoliths when using functions,